inclement/kivycrashcourse/README.rst

 Most video directories contain a few main files.
 The python is in `before.py` and `after.py`, containing the code at the start and end of the video respectively.
 You can download and run `before.py` to follow along with the tutorial, or download and run `after.py` to try the code after I've made the tutorial changes.
 Kv language definitions are in `tutorial.kv`, and if this changes through the video then the initial and final kv files will be `tutorial.kv_before` and `tutorial.kv_after` respectively.
 If using these, you'll need to rename them appropriately.

-Some videos have an associated `notes.txt`, containing any notes I wrote to go with the video.
+Some videos have an associated `notes.txt`, containing any notes I wrote to go with them or to help keep track of what I wanted to say.

 Videos
 ======